girlscript/winter-of-contributing/Web_Development/FrontEnd/Html_Table_Tags/Html_Tables.md

 ## **HTML_Tables**

-* The table tag HTML element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data. *
+- The table tag HTML element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data.

 ## **Table Cells**

-- Each table cell is defined by a td tag and a td tag.
+- Each table cell is defined by a td tag and closed by td tag.
 - td stands for table data.
 - Everything between td tag and td tag are the content of the table cell.